Bluevac BTV8 (bluetongue virus inactivated, serotype...) - QI04AA02

 This document cannot replace a

-Bluevac BTV8 is used in cattle and sheep for the active immunisation against bluetongue virus disease.
-Bluetongue disease is an infection that is transmitted by midges.
+Bluevac BTV8 is a vaccine used in cattle and sheep to protect them against bluetongue disease, an infection caused by the bluetongue virus, which is transmitted by midges.
 Clinical signs of the disease include fever, skin ulceration, as well as swelling and occasionally blueish discolouration of the tongue mainly seen in sheep.
 The vaccine is used to prevent viraemia (the presence of viruses in the blood) and to reduce clinical signs caused by bluetongue virus in sheep and to prevent viraemia in cattle.
 The vaccine contains inactivated (killed) bluetongue virus serotype 8.

 How does Bluevac BTV8 work?